 Can I attend the Carolina Consortium meeting?

-Yes, vendors are welcome to attend.
+Yes, vendors with active Carolina Consortium deals are welcome to attend.
 Each vendor gets a table and the opportunity to interact with attendees during the extended lunch session.
-For the May 16, 2017 meeting, vendors and publishers are allowed to attend and do very brief presentations if they wish.
+They also are allowed to do brief presentations during the Vendor Premiers session if they wish.